What is CAN protocol?

-The Controller Area Network (CAN) is a serial communications protocol which supports distributed real-time control with a very high level of security and efficiency.
+The Controller Area Network (CAN) is a serial communications protocol that supports distributed real-time control with a very high level of security and efficiency.

 How does CAN communicate?

-Bit rate: The bit rate of a CAN bus in a given system is uniform and ranges up to maximum 1 Mbps (excluding CAN-FD).
-CAN-FD could have a variable bit rate in a given system and ranges up to maximum 5-8 Mbps.
+Bit rate: The bit rate of a CAN bus in a given system is uniform and ranges up to a maximum of 1 Mbps (excluding CAN-FD).
+CAN-FD could have a variable bit rate in a given system and ranges up to a maximum of 5-8 Mbps.

 Broadcast: CAN is a broadcasting type of communications protocol, in which the concept of ‘Master’ and ‘Slave’ is not present.
 Any device having an update over a specific activity from any application could transmit the corresponding frame and every other device on the bus could read this frame.

-Arbitration: Since CAN is a broadcasting type of communications protocol, multiple devices tend to communicate at the same time.
+Arbitration: Since CAN is a broadcasting type of communication protocol, multiple devices tend to communicate at the same time.
 During such a condition, conflict on the bus is inevitable.
-In order to solve this type of problem, bitwise arbitration is adopted.
+To solve this type of problem, bitwise arbitration is adopted.
 Whichever device wins the arbitration, gets to communicate and others back off.